 - 1 cup low sodium teriyaki sauce

-Combine chicken wings, 4 tablespoons sesame oil, teriyaki sauce, lemon juice and sugar in a large bowl or Zip Lock bag; refrigerate for at least 2 hours (overnight recommended) to marinate.
+- Combine chicken wings, 4 tablespoons sesame oil, teriyaki sauce, lemon juice and sugar in a large bowl or ziplock bag; refrigerate for at least 2 hours or overnight (recommended).

-Select Browning and add 2 tablespoons sesame oil to the cooking pot.
+- Select Saute and add 2 tablespoons sesame oil to the cooking pot.
 When oil is hot, using tongs, remove chicken wings from marinade (reserving marinade) and place wings in cooking pot to brown.
-Stir around, lightly browning wings all sides.
+Stir around, lightly browning wings on all sides.

-Pour marinade over browned wings.
-Lock lid in place, select High Pressure and 7 minutes cooking time.
-When beep sounds, turn off pressure cooker and use a natural pressure release for 10 minutes, then do a quick pressure release to release any remaining pressure.
-When valve drops carefully remove lid.
+- Pour marinade over browned wings.
+Lock lid in place, select High Pressure and 7 minutes cook time.
+When the timer sounds, turn off the pressure cooker and allow pressure to release naturally for 10 minutes, then finish with a quick pressure release.
+When valve drops, carefully remove lid.

-With tongs, remove wings and place on cookie sheet and place in oven under broiler or 400° oven until crispy, 6 to 8 minutes.
+- With tongs, remove wings and place on cookie sheet and place in oven under broiler or 400°F oven until crispy, for 6 to 8 minutes.

-Serve with toasted sesame seeds, crushed red pepper.
+- Serve with toasted sesame seeds and crushed red pepper flakes.